What is the difference between used, rebuilt and remanufactured differentials?

 As specialist in the field, we have the equipment and skills to straighten spindle ends.
 A majority of the axle repair shops in the country are not equipped to do this and will either ask you for another axle to rebuild or will rebuild the differential into the bent axle housing.
 Either way, you are paying for two replacement axles.

 At Houston Rebuilt Axles, our remanufactured axles are not only remanufactured but carefully inspected, cleaned, painted and even filled with fluid so it is ready to install into the vehicle right away.
-Our remanufactured differentials are ready to go and like new.
-We believe thats how a remanufactured product should be.
+Our remanufactured differentials and rear ends are of the highest quality and are ready to go and like new.
+We believe that’s how a remanufactured product should be.
 We are confident in our products and that’s why our warranty is the best in the business.